Back to top

 - ventricular tachycardia

 Cardioversion usually works well, but it isn’t suitable for everyone.
-Whether it’s right for you will depend on how long you’ve had arrhythmia, your symptoms and your medical history.
+Whether it’s right for you will depend on how long you’ve had the arrhythmia, your symptoms, and your medical history.
+Ask a doctor if it’s an option for you.

-If your cardioversion is planned, there’s plenty of time for you to take any medicines your doctor prescribes before the procedure.
+If your cardioversion is planned, there’s time for you to take any medicines your doctor prescribes before the procedure.
 They may prescribe:

-- oral anticoagulant medicines– you take these as tablets to help stop your blood clotting
+- oral anticoagulant medicines – these are tablets that help stop your blood clotting

 - anti-arrhythmic medicines – these help to control your heart’s rhythm, which means the cardioversion is more likely to work